 II.
 Amendment to the Cash Diversion and Commitment Fee Guaranty.
-Subject to the satisfaction of the conditions set forth in Article V below, the definition of "Cash Diversion" in Section 1.01 of the Guaranty is hereby amended by (replacing the period at the end of clause (ee) with the text"; and" and (ii) inserting the following as new clauses (ff) and (gg):
+Subject to the satisfaction of the conditions set forth in Article IV below, the definition of "Cash Diversion" in Section 1.01 of the Guaranty is hereby amended by (i) replacing the period at the end of clause (gg) with the text"; and" and (ii) inserting the following as a new clause (hh):

-"(ff) if, for any quarterly period preceding a Calculation Date, expenses, including, without limitation, operations and maintenance expenses and payments under any production guarantee, incurred in connection with any and all [\\\] Projects (as defined in the Ulysses 2019 LLC Agreement) exceed aggregate revenues from such [\\\] Projects, in the amount of such excess.
+"(hh) if, for any quarterly period preceding a Calculation Date, expenses, including, without limitation, operations and maintenance expenses and payments under any production guarantee, incurred in connection with any and all [\\\] Projects (as defined in the Juno 2019 Purchase Agreement) exceed aggregate revenues from such [\\\] Projects, in the amount of such excess."